agent-cli-dev by basnijholt

 name: agent-cli-dev

 description: Spawns AI coding agents in isolated git worktrees.
-Use when the user asks to spawn or launch an agent, delegate a task to a separate agent, work in a separate worktree, or parallelize development across features.
+Use when the user asks to spawn or launch an agent, delegate a task to a separate agent, or parallelize development across features.
+Only create a worktree without starting an agent if the user explicitly wants setup only.

 ---